 Interest rate risk is the risk that the fair values and future cash flows of financial instruments will fluctuate because of the changes in market interest rates.
 We invest our cash in a variety of financial instruments, primarily in short-term bank deposits, money market funds, and domestic and foreign commercial paper and government securities.
 These investments are denominated in U.S. dollars, and we monitor our exposure to interest rate changes.
 We have very limited interest rate risk due to having only a few assets or liabilities subject to fluctuations in interest rates.
-Our investment portfolio includes only marketable securities with active secondary or resale markets to help ensure portfolio includes only marketable securities who active secondary or resale markets to help ensure portfolio on our portfolio of a hypothetical increase in interest rates by 1% to be a reduction of approximately \$0.1 million in the fair value of our investments as of March 31, 2017.
+Our investment portfolio includes only marketable securities with active secondary or resale markets to help ensure portfolio injudity.
+Due to the nature of our highly liquid marketable securities, a change in interest rates would not materially change the fair market value.
+We have estimated the effect on our portfolio of a hypothetical increase in interest rates by 1% to be a reduction of approximately \$0.1 million in the fair value of our investments as of June 30, 2017.